mathieucaroff/cellex/README.md

 # [Cellex](https://mathieucaroff.com/cellex)

-A monodimensional cellular automaton explorer.
-Unlike CellexP, it supports **arbitrary rules**, not just the elementary cellular automata.
+A unidimensional cellular automata explorer.
+It supports up to 16 colors, and a neigborhood range of up to 11 cells.

 ### Cellex main view